 For adults and high school age youth referees, this is the typical entry level since it opens up other opportunities beyond JUSA recreational games.

-Effective March 2014, the registration process for New Entry Grade 8 referees will be as follows:
+The registration process for New Entry Grade 8 referees is as follows:

 1) Interested individuals will register online and pay their USSF registration fee. ($45)

 2) They will next register and pay for a 4 hour field training they wish to attend. ($10)

 3) They will then have to complete the USSF Grade 8 online modules and exam available here